bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 <!-- theme:info -->
 > #### Note:
-> Product Tax Properties are sent to the Tax Provider via the Tax Provider API.
+> Product Tax Properties are sent to the tax provider via the Tax Provider API.
 To see this in action, see [Estimate Taxes](...).

 ### Get Product Tax Properties